-Third Party, Fire and Theft (第三者責任、火災及盜竊) A form of motor insurance cover, covering third party liability, and loss of and damage to the insured's vehicle caused by fire or theft.
+Third Party, Fire and Theft (第三者責任、火災及盜竊)A form of motorinsurance cover, covering third party liability, and loss of and damage to the insured's vehicle caused by fire or theft.1.1(a)(ii)

-1.1(a)(ii)

-Third Party (Insurance) (第三者(保險)) 1 Insurance to indemnify the insured and other specified persons against their legal liability towards third parties for death, injury or property damage.
-1.1(a)

-2 (Motor Insurance) It has a wider scope of cover than the "Act" cover, and includes liability to third parties for property damage.
+Third Party (Insurance) (第三者(保險)) 1Insurance to indemnify theinsured and other specified persons against their legal liability towards third partiesfor death, injury or property damage.1.1(a)2(Motor Insurance) It has a widerscope of cover than the "Act" cover, and includes liability to third parties for propertydamage.1.1(b)

-Travel Insurance (旅遊保險) A package insurance, offering a wide range of cover, including personal accident, loss of or damage to luggage and a range of miscellaneous headings such as loss of deposits, loss of money, medical expenses, etc.
+Travel Insurance (旅遊保險) A package insurance, offering a wide range of cover, including personal accident, loss of or damage to luggage and a range of miscellaneous headings such as loss of deposits, loss of money, medical expenses, etc. 1.3.3

 Trend Adjustment (趨勢調整) In adjusting business interruption claims, an attempt is made to measure the loss sustained during the indemnity period by comparing income, etc. during that period with the comparable period last year (when business was not interrupted), making any necessary "trend adjustments" for such factors as increased market competition and the outbreak of an epidemic happening during the indemnity period which in no way are imputed to the accident that has occurred.
 1.4.1a(d)(iii)